Regan Hagar

 Regan Hagar is an American musician.
 Primarily a drummer, he also plays keyboard and guitar on occasion.

-He was the drummer in Malfunkshun from 1980 to 1988, featuring Andrew Wood of Mother Love Bone on vocals and Kevin Wood on guitar.
+He was the drummer of the rock band Malfunkshun from 1980 to 1988, featuring Andrew Wood of Mother Love Bone on vocals and Kevin Wood on guitar.
 He had previously been in the band Maggot Brains, but joined Malfunkshun when their drummer, David Hunt, quit the band after the first show.
 Hagar has also performed in Satchel with Shawn Smith, and in Brad with Smith and Stone Gossard (from Pearl Jam and formerly Mother Love Bone).

 Early life

 Regan Hagar became involved with music in Commodore Junior High School on Bainbridge Island, Washington, where he played the snare drum.
 Hagar met future Malfunkshun band-mate Andrew Wood there, when Hagar was in eighth grade and Wood was in seventh grade.
 He got into punk and began playing a full drum kit in high school and played for Maggot Brains.
 When he was fourteen years old, he and Andrew Wood became friends.

-Hagar created his first album cover design at fifteen for World Full of Hate from The Fartz, a punk Seattle band whose line-up included Duff McKagan on drums prior to McKagan being in the LA glam rock band Guns N' Roses.
+Hagar created his first album cover design at fifteen for World Full of Hate from The Fartz, a punk Seattle band whose lineup included Duff McKagan on drums prior to McKagan being in the LA glam rock band Guns N' Roses.
 Also in high school, he designed T-shirts and posters for bands with Andrew Wood.
 He is a self-taught graphic artist.

-Musical career
+Career

 Malfunkshun

 Andrew Wood asked him to join Malfunkshun after seeing Hagar working at the Showbox Theatre.
 Hagar worked hanging flyers and taking tickets for Showbox Theatre in exchange for free tickets to go to shows.
 Malfunkshun's three members (Kevin Wood, Andrew Wood, and Hagar) all used stage names and wore white make-up, similar to the members of the band Kiss.
 Hagar chose the name Thundarr because of Thor the Norse thunder god, and how drums relate to thunder.

 Malfunkshun dissolved in 1988 to become Lords of the Wasteland, which featured Stone Gossard and Jeff Ament in their lineup, with Andrew Wood and Regan Hagar.
 Hagar was replaced by Greg Gilmore on drums as the band transitioned into Mother Love Bone.
 Hagar says that he was actually happy that Gilmore took his place in the band, because he had a lot of respect for Gilmore.
 In 2006 Regan Hagar recorded an album as From The North with Shawn Smith, Kevin Wood, and Cory Kane.
 This was a music project that used new music alongside lyrics left by Andrew Wood after his death.
 Regan left the band in 2011.